Patrick J. McKenna

 Patrick is the author of a pioneering text on law firm marketing, Practice Development: Creating a Marketing Mindset (Butterworths, 1989), recognized by an international journal as being "among the top ten books that any professional services marketer should have."
 His subsequent work includes Herding Cats: A Handbook for Managing Partners and Practice Leaders (IBMP, 1995); and Beyond Knowing: 16 Cage-Rattling Questions To Jump-Start Your Practice Team (IBMP, 2000).

-A prolific writer on the challenges of firm leadership, his book (co-authored with David Maister) First Among Equals: How to Manage a Group of Professionals, (The Free Press, 2002) topped business bestseller lists in the United States, Canada and Australia; has been translated into nine languages; is currently in its sixth printing; and received an award for being one of the best business books of 2002.
+A prolific writer on the challenges of firm leadership, his book (co-authored with David Maister) First Among Equals: How to Manage a Group of Professionals, (The Free Press, 2002) topped business bestseller lists in the United States, Canada and Australia; has been translated into nine languages; is currently in its seventh printing; and received an award for being one of the best business books of 2002.
 Leaders across various professions like Kenneth LeStrange, Chairman of Aon Risk Services; Douglas McCracken, CEO of Deloitte Consulting; Claudio Fernandez Araoz, Executive with Egon Zehnder and Partners; and Allan Koltin, President of the Practice Development Institute have described the book as 'the essential guide to practice group leadership.'

 According to Hugh Verrier, Chairman of White & Case: "I was struck by the synthesis of the issues you presented.
 It was amazingly clear and comprehensive given the breadth of the topic and the short time available.
 I was delighted to attend the event and I learned a lot from it."